Vladimir Tushinsky: Trial

-In early September 2015, Tushinsky's case, along with the indictment were referred to the court for examination.
-Previously, experts conducted more than 60 examinations, including complex forensic psycho-sexual ones, which revealed that the man showed signs of pedophilia, but was declared sane.
+In early September 2015, Tushinsky's case, along with the indictment was referred to the court for examination.
+Previously, experts conducted more than 60 examinations, including complex forensic psycho-sexual ones, which revealed that the man showed signs of paedophilia, but was declared sane.
 At the same time, the investigators failed to find evidence that the murderer's victims had been sexually assaulted.
-The trial itself began on October 7, 2015 in the Kamchatka Regional Court.
+The trial itself began on 7 October 2015, in the Kamchatka Regional Court.

 During the judicial investigation, more than 70 volumes of the criminal case were examined.
-On January 27, 2016, the judicial debate began.
+On 27 January 2016, the judicial debate began.
 The state prosecutor asked the court to appoint a final sentence in the form of life imprisonment to the defendant.
 Family members of the victims, who also spoke in the debate, supported the position of the prosecution.
 Tushinsky's lawyer asked for a softer punishment towards his client.

 After the end of the debate, the court decided to appoint the last word of the defendant on February 9, but on the appointed day Tushinsky was not ready, as a result of which the meeting was postponed and held on February 11 instead.
 In his last words, he pled guilty to all counts and at the same time drew the court's attention to the contradictions in the victims' testimonies, witnesses, and the inadmissibility of a number of evidence materials in the case.
 Among other things, Tushinsky asked for forgiveness from the victims' families and said that he would "accept any punishment".

-On February 19, 2016, the final hearing for the case took place.
+On 19 February 2016, the final hearing for the case took place.
 Tushinsky was found guilty of all counts and sentenced to life imprisonment, and to serve his sentence in a special regime colony.
 The court also granted civil claims to relatives of the victims for the amount of 12 million rubles, and also obliged the defendant to pay 500,000 rubles to his stepdaughter.
 The verdict was read out by the judge of the Kamchatka Regional Court, Dmitry Urban.